smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

     ## 10 biddle street                  97.9    10
     ## # … with 268 more rows

-### Fact: A certain block in Broadway East is one of the city's hottest
+### Fact: A certain block in Broadway East is one of the city’s hottest

-"He needs a lot of water too, working in the summer heat here at the edge of the **Broadway East** neighborhood, on one of the city’s **hottest** -- and poorest -- blocks."
+“He needs a lot of water too, working in the summer heat here at the edge of the **Broadway East** neighborhood, on one of the city’s **hottest** – and poorest – blocks.”

 #### Explanation

-Below, we see the block on N. Milton Avenue between Oliver and Federal is one of the city's hottest, ranking at 236 out of 13,598 blocks.
+Below, we see the block on N. Milton Avenue between Oliver and Federal is one of the city’s hottest, ranking at 236 out of 13,598 blocks.
 The GEOID for this block was pulled from QGIS and breaks down into the following codes:

 -   State: 24
 -   County: 510